A Christmas Carol (2009 film): Plot

+On Christmas Eve of 1836, Ebenezer Scrooge's best friend and business partner Jacob Marley dies.

-Ebenezer Scrooge is a greedy and miserly moneylender living in Victorian London who refuses to partake in the merriment of Christmas.
-On Christmas Eve in 1843, he declines his cheerful nephew Fred's invitation to the annual Christmas dinner party and dismisses two gentlemen who are collecting money for charity.
-His loyal employee Bob Cratchit requests not to work on Christmas Day so he can spend time with his family, to which Scrooge reluctantly agrees.
-That night, Scrooge encounters the shackled ghost of his seven-year-dead business partner Jacob Marley in his home.
-Marley warns Scrooge to repent his ways or suffer a worse fate, stating that three spirits will visit him over three nights.
+Seven years later, he becomes a surly businessman living in Victorian London who refuses to partake in the merriment of Christmas.
+On Christmas Eve in 1843, he declines an invitation to his nephew Fred's Christmas dinner, harshly dismisses two gentlemen who are collecting donations for the poor, and only reluctantly allows his employee Bob Cratchit to have Christmas Day off.
+That night, Scrooge is visited by the ghost of Jacob, who is bound in chains.
+He informs Scrooge that three spirits will visit him over the course of three nights, and he must heed their warnings or suffer a similar fate to his.

-At one o'clock, Scrooge is visited by the candle-like Ghost of Christmas Past, who shows him visions of his early life, such as his lonely boarding school days, his relationship with his beloved sister Fan, and his time as an apprentice under the benevolent Mr. Fezziwig.
+At one o'clock, Scrooge is visited by the Ghost of Christmas Past, who shows him visions of his early life, such as his lonely days in boarding school, his relationship with his younger sister Fan, and his time as an apprentice under the benevolent Mr. Fezziwig.
 The young Scrooge met a young woman named Belle, with whom he fell in love, but his focus on accruing wealth drove them apart.
 Overwhelmed, Scrooge extinguishes the Ghost's flame and returns home.

 Scrooge next meets the merry Ghost of Christmas Present, who shows how others find joy on Christmas Day.
-Scrooge and the Ghost visit Bob's house, learning his family is content with their small dinner and meagre home.
-Scrooge takes pity on Bob's ill son Tiny Tim, whom the rapidly aging Ghost comments might not survive until next Christmas.
-They next visit Fred's house, where Fred insists the guests raise a toast to Scrooge in spite of his stinginess and general ill will.
-Before the Ghost withers away, he shows Scrooge the evils of "Ignorance" and "Want".
+Scrooge and the Ghost visit Bob's house and he learns his family is content with their small dinner and meagre home.
+Scrooge takes pity on Bob's ill son Tiny Tim, whom the Ghost reveals might not survive until next Christmas.
+They next visit Fred's house, where Fred insists the guests raise a toast to Scrooge in spite of his stinginess.
+Before the Ghost dies, he shows Scrooge the evils of "Ignorance" and "Want".